SutirthaChakraborty/Multimodal-Synchronization-in-Musical-Ensembles/Code_explaination.md

 The `AlgorithmSimulate` class can be used to simulate the behavior of a swarmalator system or Kuramoto model by creating an instance of the class and calling the `swarmalator()` or `kuramoto()` methods with the appropriate input parameters.

-# Explanation of main_aubio.py
+# Explanation of main files

-This script processes a given video file to detect human movements and generate synchronized beeps or send commands to Sonic Pi.

-## Code Explanation
+This Python script demonstrates the process of detecting beats from a video file, estimating the positions of people in the video, and simulating the behavior of a swarmalator system or Kuramoto model.

+The script can be divided into the following sections:

-1. Import necessary libraries, such as `numpy`, `pandas`, `cv2`, `aubio`, and custom modules like `PersonDetect` and `poseModule`.
+1. **Import necessary libraries**: Import required libraries such as NumPy, SciPy, Matplotlib, Librosa, OpenCV, and others.

-2. Define global variables and functions, such as `mac_beep()`, `shift5()`, and `opticalFlow()`.
-3. Define synchronization algorithms, such as `kuramoto()`, `janus()`, and `swarmalator()`.
-4. Define the main function, `CallRobot()`, which takes several arguments and returns the output based on the input arguments.
-5. In the `__main__` section of the script:
+2. **Define helper function getBPM()**: This function calculates the beats per minute (BPM) given an array of beat times, the current time, and the previous BPM.

-   - Read the input video file and extract the audio.
+3. **Step 1 - Beat detection**: Load the video file and extract audio using Librosa.
+Calculate the tempo (BPM) and beat times using Librosa's beat tracking functionality.

+4. **Step 2 - Person detection**: Create an instance of the `PersonDetectFromVideo` class from the `PersonDetect` module, providing the video file name, number of frames to process, and the human width as input parameters.
+Estimate the number of people and their positions using the `personPosition()` method.

-   - Initialize the `PersonDetect` object and detect the number of persons in the video.
+5. **Step 3 - Optical flow pose**: Use the `poseDetections()` method to detect the poses of the people in the video.
+Calculate the optical flow pose of each person with the `opticalFlowPose()` method.
-   - Initialize the `PoseDetector` object for each person.
-   - Use the `aubio` library to detect beats in the audio.
-   - Process the video frames and detect human pose for each person.
-   - Calculate the optical flow using the `opticalFlow()` function.
-   - Find peaks in the motion signal and synchronize the output according to the chosen algorithm (e.g., Kuramoto, Janus, or Swarmalator).
-   - Generate beeps or send commands to Sonic Pi based on the synchronized output.

-## Usage

-To use this script, call the `CallRobot()` function with the appropriate input arguments, such as:

-- `filename`: The video file name or 'live' for camera input.
-- `function`: The synchronization algorithm to use ('Kuramoto', 'swarmlator', 'janus', or 'flock').
-- `videoFlag`: A flag to indicate if video synchronization is needed.
-- `output`: The output method ('sonicpi/tap' for Sonic Pi or tap sound).
-- `ip`: The IP address for Sonic Pi (optional).
-- `port`: The port number for Sonic Pi (optional).
-- `writeoutput`: A flag to indicate if the output timestamps should be written to a file (optional).
+6. **Calculate initial velocity**: Compute the initial velocity `vn` based on the average difference in positions.

+7. **Find peaks in the signal**: Detect the peaks in the position signal for each person using the `find_peaks()` function from SciPy.
+Calculate the phase peak times and angular velocities for each person.

+8. **Initialize the swarmalator or Kuramoto model**: Create an instance of the `AlgorithmSimulate` class from the `AlgorithmTest` module, providing the time step `delta`, natural frequency `wn`, and the number of people as input parameters.

+9. **Iterate through the video frames**: For each frame of the video, update the state of the swarmalator system or Kuramoto model using the `swarmalator()` or `kuramoto()` methods of the `AlgorithmSimulate` instance.
+Update the positions and phases of each person in the video based on the calculated values.

+10. **Visualize the results**: Plot the positions and phases of each person in the video, as well as the predicted beats per minute and the ground truth beats per minute.
+Calculate the mean square error (MSE) between the predicted BPM and the ground truth BPM, and display it on the plot.

+The script demonstrates how to combine beat detection, person detection, and swarmalator/Kuramoto model simulations to analyze and visualize the behavior of people in a video based on their positions and the beats of the audio track.